Dr. Kerolos Tawfeek, MDTelehealth visit

 - Loyal patients

-Below is a list of common treatment options for tapeworms.
-Specific medication and procedures will depend on the type of infection you have.
-During your appointment, talk to your health care provider about your symptoms, and discuss the treatment plan that’s right for you.
+Below is a list of common treatment options for burns.
+During your appointment, discuss these with your doctor to determine the right treatment plan for you.